Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 Taste and adjust for salt and black pepper if necessary.

-Most probably your pasta puttanesca sauce won’t need much salt because the olives and capers are salty enough.
+Your pasta puttanesca sauce will probably not need much salt because the olives and capers are salty enough.

 While the sauce simmers, cook the pasta.